-The second objective was to find out the benefits of cultural diversity in higher education.
-In this regard, it was concluded that
+The fourth objective was to find out the benefits of cultural diversity in higher education.
+In this regard, it was concluded that:-

-1. There are several studies which pointed out the benefits of cultural diversity in higher education for example Pascarella et al. (2001), Chang (1999), Kuh, Schuh, Whitt, and Associates (2009) identified many benefits of diversity

-- 2. Similarly, American Association of Universities, Astin, (1977, 1993); Feldman and Newcomb, 1969; Pascarella and Terenzini, 1991), identified individual student growth and change due to diversity. - 3.
-It was also concluded that diversity also has effects on student academic achievement.
-The studies showed that achievement increased with the increment of diversity and acceptance of cultural issues (Astin 1993) - 4.
-Scholars like Chang (1996); Bikson and Law (1994); Gurin (1999) identified three broad categories as an outcome of diversity vizcitizenship engagement, racial/cultural engagement, and compatibility of differences.
-Studies also revealed that diversity has a positive effect on student retention. - 5.
-Some researchers like Joseph (2014)describes some hidden benefits of diversity like overcome on the bias, broad mindedness and understanding of other cultures
+- 1. There are several studies which describe and discuss the benefits of cultural diversity in higher education for example Pascarella (1991), Chang (1999), Kuh et al. (1991) identified many benefits of diversity. - 2.
+In the same thread, American Association of Universities (1997); Feldman and Newcomb(1969; Pascarella and Terenzini (1991), identified individual student growth and change due to diversity.
+Individual and group benefits were also identified in these studies. - 3.
+Studies also revealed that diversity has a positive effect on student retention (Chang, 1999: Bikson& Law 1994).
+Gurin (1999) identified three broad categories as an outcome of diversity vizcitizenship engagement, racial/cultural engagement and compatibility of differences. - 4.
+Some researchers like Joseph (2014)describes some hidden benefits of diversity like overcome on the bias.